isaaaaac21/Driving-Management-System-/README.md

-# Driving License Management System

-## Overview

-The Driving License Management System is a Windows desktop application designed to manage the entire process of driving license issuance, applications, tests, and driver records.
-The application provides a structured and user-friendly interface for government authorities, driving schools, and administrators to efficiently handle licenses, tests, and applicant data.

-## Key Features

-1. **User Authentication & Management**
-    * Secure user login system to manage access control.
-    * Role-based access to ensure only authorized users can manage license-related tasks.
-    * Stores personal details of users and applicants, including nationality, contact information, and profile images.

-2. **Driver & License Management**
-    * Register new drivers and maintain a record of their applications and issued licenses.
-    * Track license issuance, expiration, fees, and renewal processes.
-    * Support for different license classes, including age restrictions and validity duration.
-    * Manage detained licenses, fines, and release processes.

-3. **Application & Approval Workflow**
-    * Applicants can submit driving license applications through the system.
-    * Administrators can review, approve, or reject applications.
-    * Tracks application fees, status updates, and approval history.

-4. **Driving Test Scheduling & Results**
-    * Schedule and manage driving test appointments.
-    * Different test types (written, practical) with associated fees.
-    * Store and retrieve test results, allowing applicants to retake tests if necessary.

-5. **Country & Nationality Support**
-    * Manages nationality and residency details for applicants.
-    * Integrated with country-based regulations for licensing.

-## Technology Stack

-*   **Programming Language:** C# (.NET Framework)
-*   **UI Framework:** Windows Forms (WinForms)
-*   **Database:** Microsoft SQL Server
-*   **Architecture:** Layered architecture for scalability and maintainability
+# Driving License Management System (DVLD)

+## Project Overview

+The Driving License Management System (DVLD) is a comprehensive software solution designed to automate and manage the issuance, renewal, replacement, and verification of driving licenses.
+The system ensures compliance with government regulations and improves service efficiency by offering multiple functionalities for both applicants and system administrators.

+## Features

+1. **License Issuance and Management**
+    * Issue new driving licenses based on eligibility and category.
+    * Renew existing licenses upon expiry.
+    * Issue replacements for lost or damaged licenses.
+    * Manage and store applicant data securely.

+2. **License Categories**
+    The system supports various license types, each with different age requirements, validity periods, and fees:

+    * Motorcycle License (Small & Heavy)
+    * Regular Car License
+    * Commercial Vehicle License (Taxi/Limo)
+    * Agricultural Vehicle License
+    * Small & Medium Bus License
+    * Heavy Vehicle & Truck License
+    * International Driving License

+3. **Application Process**
+    Applicants must:

+    * Submit an application with personal details and required documents.
+    * Pay application fees.
+    * Pass medical, theoretical, and practical driving tests.
+    * Receive an electronically issued license upon successful completion.

+4. **Examination Management**
+    * Schedule and conduct vision tests.
+    * Conduct theoretical and practical driving tests.
+    * Record and store test results.

+5. **License Validation and Inquiry**
+    * Allow authorities and individuals to verify license details using the national ID or license number.
+    * Maintain a record of all issued and revoked licenses.

+6. **Administrative Features**
+    * Manage user roles and access permissions.
+    * Track and maintain logs of all system activities.
+    * Enable system administrators to configure license fees, requirements, and penalties.

+## User Roles

+1. **Applicants**
+    * Apply for a new license.
+    * Schedule tests.
+    * Pay applicable fees.
+    * Track application status.

+2. **System Administrators**
+    * Manage users and permissions.
+    * Configure test requirements and fees.
+    * View and process applications.
+    * Generate reports on license issuance.

+3. **Test Examiners**
+    * Schedule and conduct tests.
+    * Record results in the system.
+    * Approve or reject applications based on test performance.

+4. **Licensing Officers**
+    * Approve issuance and renewal of licenses.
+    * Verify submitted documents.
+    * Handle inquiries and disputes.

+## Technical Requirements

+*   **Database:** SQL-based database to store applicant data, test results, and license records.
+*   **Frontend:** Windows Forms (WinForms) for the user interface.
+*   **Backend:** C# with .NET for business logic and system operations.
+*   **Security:** User authentication and role-based access control.

+**Note:** Please note that the focus in this project was on the back-end and the UX instead of the forms design :-)